Asynchronous JavaScript

 You don’t want your users to only see a blank screen, instead, there may be other things your server can do to load other parts of your webpage while they wait for results.
 This is exactly the basis of asynchronous programming.
 Asynchronous programming relies heavily on the blocking of code to separate functions that are dependent or independent.

-method is a perfect example of an asynchronous function.
-In order to parse through results and use the json
+The fetch() method is a perfect example of an asynchronous function.
+In order to parse through results and call the .json() method on the response, we need to ensure that fetch was able to return a response.

-method to highlight the asynchronous nature parsing through response data.
-You may see older tutorials using the fetch()
+Traditionally, programmers use method chaining by attaching a then() method to handle the asynchronous nature of parsing through response data.
+You may see older tutorials using the fetch() method follow the syntax below:

 .then(response => response.json())